There are many of us dreaming or wishing about becoming our own boss.

 Doing this wrong can do more harm than good and you slightly get back to the 1st category.

-Have a small goal – you need to start noticing that you are moving forward, that you are able to finish the task (slowly but surely).
+Have a small goal – you need to start noticing that you are moving forward and that you are able to finish the task (slowly but surely).

 Also, compare your achievements with those you were doing last week.